-Los Angeles Federal Crimes Attorney
+Los Angeles Federal Criminal Defense Attorney

 - Launching an internal investigation into your case and the merits of the prosecution’s case against you